canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/kubernetes/deploy-ubuntu-pro-cluster.rst

 .. meta::
    :description: Learn how to deploy an EKS cluster with Ubuntu Pro nodes using Ubuntu Pro tokens and EC2 launch templates.

+.. _deploy-ubuntu-pro-cluster:

 Deploy an Ubuntu Pro EKS cluster — using Pro tokens
 ===================================================

 This guide shows how to deploy an EKS cluster with Ubuntu Pro nodes using Ubuntu Pro tokens and EC2 launch templates.

 This guide covers creating Pro clusters using tokens only.
-If you prefer getting a pre-activated Ubuntu Pro AMI with metered billing, please check :doc:`deploy-ubuntu-pro-cluster-with-eks-pro-ami`.
+If you prefer getting a pre-activated Ubuntu Pro AMI with metered billing, please check :ref:`deploy-ubuntu-pro-cluster-with-eks-pro-ami`.

 For FIPS clusters, please note that only Ubuntu 22.04 LTS has NIST-validated FIPS modules at the moment.

-For a dedicated FIPS guide, see :doc:`deploy-ubuntu-pro-fips-cluster`.
+For a dedicated FIPS guide, see :ref:`deploy-ubuntu-pro-fips-cluster`.

 Prerequisites
 ~~~~~~~~~~~~~

 - ``eksctl``: Check the instructions to `install eksctl`_
 - ``Packer`` version 1.8.1 or newer installed. (`Packer installation instructions`_).
 Only needed if you want to enable FIPS for the cluster nodes.
-- Your AWS access key ID and secret access key (see :doc:`../../aws-reference/ec2-credentials`)
+- Your AWS access key ID and secret access key (see :ref:`ec2-credentials`)
 - An Ubuntu Pro token